AlibabaCloudDocs/oss/intl.en-US/SDK Reference/Go/Upload objects/Append upload.md

     }

     var nextPos int64 = 0
     // If the object is appended for the first time, the append position is 0.
-The returned value is the position for the next append.
-The position to start the next append is the total length of appended bytes and the append object.
+The position for the next append operation is included in the response.
+The position from which the next append operation starts is the current length of the object.
     // <yourObjectName> indicates the complete path of the object you want to append, and must include the extension of the object.
 Example: example/test.txt nextPos, err = bucket.AppendObject("<yourObjectName>", strings.NewReader("YourObjectAppendValue1"), nextPos)
     if err ! = nil {